 Prices and Availability

-In the enviable location of being right at the entrance to Dunstanburgh Castle where a private gate takes National Trust visitors along the 1/2 mile or so path to the ruin itself.
+In the enviable location of being right at the entrance to Dunstanburgh Castle where a private gate takes National Trust visitors along the half a mile path to the ruin itself.
 All this, just metres from the sea and the rockpools.

-A 5 minute walk will take you into the village of Craster with the Jolly Fisherman pub, the Mick Oxley art gallery, The Shoreline cafe (lovely homemade cake and frothy capuccinos) and the famous kipper smoke house with fish restaurant.
+A five-minute walk will take you into the village of Craster with the Jolly Fisherman pub, the Mick Oxley art gallery, The Shoreline Cafe (lovely homemade cake and frothy cappuccinos) and the famous kipper smoke house with fish restaurant.

-See here what’s included in our Retreats stays
+See here for what’s included in our Retreats stays

 Pets are not allowed at Craster Waves